What does this AWS Solutions Implementation do?

 Forecasts can be compared across dimensions (for example, retail store location) or item-level metadata (for example, product brand, size, and color).
 You can use this data for the following:

-- Optimize existing forecasts: Save time and retain compatibility with your legacy tools, or gain insight into to over and under-provisioning, with the p50 forecast.
+- Optimize existing forecasts: Save time and retain compatibility with your legacy tools, or gain insight into over- and under-provisioning, with the p50 forecast.

 - Meet variable customer demand: Provide high levels of customer satisfaction with the p90 forecast, where the true value is expected to be lower than the predicted value 90% of the time.